Kudoes/RealTime-Face-Anonymization/README.md

 # Run the Program

-To run the program, simply navigate into `face_blur.py` and adjust the parameters defined at the top of the file.
+To run the program, simply navigate into `face_blur.py` and adjust the parameters defined at the top of the file, and run `python face_blur.py`.
+The parameters:

 1. **TOLERANCE**: The level of tolerance at which faces will be detected (between 0 and 1).